mrdbrg/React/React Practice/Udemy/React_Bootcamp /05-React_Forms/controlled-component/README.md

 <input id="username"/>
 ```
 - Keep in mind that *label*s not only create a better experience for users reading the form, but also a much better experience for users using screen readers.

+## Passing Data Up to a Parent Component
+**In React we generally have downward data flow.
+"Smart" parent components with simpler child components.**

+Forms, however, involve a lot of state to make a React form work.
+Forms are usually used across an application so it's common to make a form into its own component.